damianpereira86/api-automation-agent/README.md

 - Generates type-safe service and data models
 - Generates test suites for every endpoint
-- Uses AI to review and fix code issues and ensure code quality and best practices
+- Reviewes and fixes code issues and ensures code quality and best practices
 - Includes code formatting and linting
 - Runs tests with detailed reporting and assertions